Lureif/emacs-init/README.md

 # EMACS-INIT
-My mid-tier emacs config that won't be perfect untill I have a beard.\
+My mid-tier Emacs config that won't be perfect untill I have a beard.\
 It will obviously get thicker with time (the init file, not the beard).

 ## What's in there?